northbrooklynangels/northbrooklynangels.github.io/content/meals/index.md

 {{< /map-marker >}}

 {{< map-marker lat="40.7295506" long="-73.9552642" title="155 Milton Street">}}
-Meals will be served at Iglesia de la Santa Cruz + Bushwick Abbey.
+A meal is served by our partners at Greenpoint Community Kitchen.

 #### Schedule
 * **Saturday** at **11:00 AM**